 - Do you realize how advertising not only talks about products and services but often creates a need where there was none before?

-How do advertisers do this?
+How do advertisers use hypnosis in advertising?

 All those questions can be answered with an understanding of Conversational Hypnosis.